Tediore/thingino-backup/README.md

 # Thingino auto-backup tool

 A simple tool to automatically (or once) fetch configuration backups from your Thingino devices.
-If auto-backup is enabled, it will run every night at midnight.
+If auto-backup is enabled, it will run every night at 03:00.

 <br>